dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 ## What to try first

-Much the time an error can be cleared by cleaning and rebuilding the project or solution.
+You can often clear an error by cleaning and rebuilding the project or solution.

 01. Find the **Solution Explorer** window.
 01. Right-click on the solution or project, and select **Clean**.